-- (1) A new or existing structure whose primary use is not the generation of electricity or providing support for the placement of equipment that generates electricity; - (2) A parking lot canopy over a paved parking lot, provided that the location remains in use as a parking lot; - or impervious surface was lawfully in existence and use prior to July 1 of the year preceding the year in which an application for a certificate of public good under this Rule is filed.
-To qualify under this subdivision (3), the limits of disturbance of a proposed net-metering system must include either the existing structure or impervious surface and may not include any headwaters, streams, shorelines, floodways, rare and irreplaceable natural areas, necessary wildlife habitat, wetlands, endangered species, productive forestlands, or primary agricultural soils, all of which are as defined in 10 V.S.A. chapter 151; - (4) Land certified by the Secretary of Natural Resources to be a brownfield site as defined under 10 V.S.A. § 6642; - (5) A sanitary landfill as defined in 10 V.S.A. § 6602, provided that the Secretary of Natural Resources certifies that the land constitutes such a landfill and is suitable for the development of the plant; - (6) The disturbed portion of a gravel pit, quarry, or similar site for the extraction of a mineral resource, provided that all activities pertaining to site reclamation required by applicable law or permit condition are satisfied prior to the installation of the plant;
+- (1) A new or existing structure whose primary use is not the generation of electricity or providing support for the placement of equipment that generates electricity; - (2) A parking lot canopy over a paved parking lot, provided that the location remains in use as a parking lot; - (3) A tract previously developed for a use other than siting a plant on which a structure or impervious surface was lawfully in existence and use prior to July 1 of the year preceding the year in which an application for a certificate of public good under this Rule is filed.
+To qualify under this subdivision (3), the limits of disturbance of a proposed net-metering system must include either the existing structure or impervious surface and may not include any headwaters, streams, shorelines, floodways, rare and irreplaceable natural areas, necessary wildlife habitat, wetlands, endangered species, productive forestlands, or primary agricultural soils, all of which are as defined in 10 V.S.A. chapter 151; - (4) Land certified by the Secretary of Natural Resources to be a brownfield site as defined under 10 V.S.A. § 6642; - (5) A sanitary landfill as defined in 10 V.S.A. § 6602, provided that the Secretary of Natural Resources certifies that the land constitutes such a landfill and is suitable for the development of the plant; - (6) The disturbed portion of a gravel pit, quarry, or similar site for the extraction of a mineral resource that was in lawful operation on January 1, 2017, provided that all activities pertaining to site reclamation required by applicable law or permit condition are completed prior to the installation of the plant; - (7) A specific location designated in a duly adopted municipal plan under 24 V.S.A.